 There you’ll also find a detailed analysis of data science software popularity; a list of add-on products for SAS and SPSS as well as the R packages that do similar things; the many ways to call R from other software; and a few other articles.

 Shorter commentary is listed under Blog.
-An extensive set of programs showing how to do the same tasks in R, SAS, SPSS and Stata are listed under Examples.
+An extensive set of programs showing how to do the same tasks in R, SAS, SPSS, and Stata are listed under Examples.
 You’ll find information about my books, R for SAS and SPSS Users and R for Stata Users under Books.
-Information about my book with Bob Hoyt et al, Introduction to Biomedical Data Science, is on a different web site (the link will take you there).
-My reviews of other books is listed under Miscellaneous.
+Information about my book with Bob Hoyt et al, Introduction to Biomedical Data Science, is on a different website (the link will take you there).
+My reviews of other books are listed under Miscellaneous.